nwarder/exercises/README.md

-# intern-challenge
+# Sendwithus Intern Challenge

-sendwithus intern challenge
+### The Goal
+The goal of this challenge is to create a [Markdown](http://daringfireball.net/projects/markdown/) powered blog.